Fiyaz6772/Fiyaz6772/README.md

 - 👋 Hi, I’m Fiyaz Hussain
 - 👀 I’m interested in making Mobile Application and Web Development design and logics for the practical world.
-- 🌱 I’m currently working as React Native Developer in Smartsoft Studios
+- 🌱 I’m currently working as React Native Developer in Smart Soft Studios
 - 💞️ I’m looking to collaborate on web and app based projects
 - 📫 How to reach me fiyaz1997@gmail.com